-Mucolipidosis IV is characterized by mental retardation; severe impairment in the acquisition of skills requiring the coordination of muscular and mental activities (psychomotor retardation); diminished muscle tone (hypotonia); clouding (opacity) of the clear portion of the eyes through which light passes (cornea); and/or degeneration of the nerve-rich membrane lining the eyes (retinal degeneration).
-Mucolipidosis IV is thought to be inherited as an autosomal recessive genetic trait and caused by mutations in the MCOLN1 gene.
+Mucolipidosis IV is a rare metabolic disorder characterized by intellectual disability; severe impairment in the acquisition of skills requiring the coordination of muscular and mental activities (psychomotor retardation); diminished muscle tone (hypotonia); clouding (opacity) of the clear portion of the eyes through which light passes (cornea); and progressive degeneration of the nerve-rich membrane lining the eyes (retinal degeneration).
+Mucolipidosis IV is inherited as an autosomal recessive genetic trait and caused by mutations in the MCOLN1 gene.

-In addition to opacities of the cornea, individuals with Mucolipidosis IV may have additional abnormalities affecting the eyes including crossed eyes (strabismus), puffy eyelids, degeneration of the nerve-rich membrane lining the eyes (retina), and/or visual impairment (amblyopia) in an eye that appears structurally normal.
+In addition, individuals with mucolipidosis IV may have abnormalities affecting the eyes including crossed eyes (strabismus), puffy eyelids, degeneration of the nerve-rich membrane lining the eyes (retina), and/or visual impairment (amblyopia) in an eye that appears structurally normal.
 In some cases, such eye abnormalities may result in an abnormal sensitivity to light (photophobia) and/or nearsightedness (myopia).

-Individuals with Mucolipidosis Type IV develop iron deficiency anemia because their stomachs do not secrete acid.
+Individuals with mucolipidosis IV develop iron deficiency anemia because their stomachs do not secrete acid.
 They do not have enlarged livers or spleens, skeletal involvement, or mucopolysaccharides in the urine.

-Mucolipidosis Type IV is inherited as an autosomal recessive genetic trait.
-Recently, the responsible gene was isolated and its protein-product, as well as its chromosomal location, determined.
-The gene has been tracked to 19p13.3-p13.2 where it encodes for the mucolipin-1 protein.
+Mucolipidosis IV is inherited as an autosomal recessive genetic trait.
+The responsible gene has been isolated and its protein-product, as well as its chromosomal location, determined.
+The gene, designated MCOLN1, has been tracked to 19p13.3-p13.2 where it encodes for the mucolipin-1 protein.
 Mutations in this gene result in a deficiency of transport channel receptor protein.
 The exact function of this protein is still unknown.
 The effect of mutations on patient and animal model cells indicates a loss of regulation on intracellular traffic which eventually affects various tissue functions.

 Chromosomes are found in the nucleus of all body cells.
 They carry the genetic characteristics of each individual.
 Pairs of human chromosomes are numbered from 1 through 22, with an unequal 23rd pair of X and Y chromosomes for males and two X chromosomes for females.
 Each chromosome has a short arm designated as p and a long arm identified by the letter q.
 Chromosomes are further subdivided into bands that are numbered.
 For example, chromosome 11p15.4 refers to band 15.4 on the short arm of chromosome 11.

-Mucolipidosis Type IV is a rare inherited metabolic disorder that affects males and females in equal numbers.
+Mucolipidosis IV is a rare inherited metabolic disorder that affects males and females in equal numbers.
 The disorder was first identified in 1974 and as of 2010, 70 cases have been reported in the medical literature.
 The precise incidence is unknown, but is estimated to be approximately 1:40,000.
 About 70% of those diagnosed are of Ashkenazi Jewish ancestry.

-A diagnosis of Mucolipidosis Type IV may also be confirmed based upon a thorough clinical examination, a detailed patient history, and a variety of specialized tests.
+Mucolipidosis IV may be suspected based upon a thorough clinical examination, a detailed patient history, and a variety of specialized tests.
 Individuals with mucolipidosis IV present with iron deficiency anemia, high serum gastrin levels and characteristic findings on brain MRI examinations.
-In most cases, an electron microscope is used to visualize characteristic lysosomal storage bodies in certain connective tissue cells (fibroblasts).
-Fibroblasts are usually obtained from biopsied tissue of the skin and/or the delicate membrane that lines the eyes (conjunctiva).
+In most cases, an electron microscope is used to visualize characteristic lysosomal storage bodies in fibroblasts obtained from biopsied tissue of the skin and/or the delicate membrane that lines the eyes (conjunctiva).
 Molecular genetic testing for mutations in the MCOLN1 gene is available to confirm the diagnosis.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.